Bedrock02/tech-blog/posts/counter-button-of-doom.md

 }
 ```
 ##### What is happening here:
-1. Countdown function takes in a "setter" function and a value that will represent the current value.
+1. `countDown` takes in a "setter" function and a value that will represent the current value.
-2. Countdown function triggers a setTimeout for 1000ms.
-After 1000ms, the callback passed into the setTimeout will be pushed onto the execution stack of the [event loop](https://andreassujono.medium.com/tricky-event-loop-macrotask-and-microtask-question-506956b0a26d).
+2. `countDown` triggers a setTimeout for 1000ms.
+After 1000ms, the callback passed in will be pushed onto the execution stack of the [event loop](https://andreassujono.medium.com/tricky-event-loop-macrotask-and-microtask-question-506956b0a26d).
-3. The function inside the setTimeout will call setCounter with a value of `value - 1` if the current value is greater than 0.
+3. The callback will call `setCounter` with a value of `value - 1` if the current value is greater than 0.
-4. Countdown then gets called again with the same setCounter and value.
+4. `countDown` then gets called again with the same `setCounter` and value for `counter`.
-5. To tie it all together I kicked it off in a useEffect within the Counter component
+5. To tie it all together I kicked it off in a `useEffect` within the Counter component

 ##### Why It Is Wrong: Initial Render
-On the initial render we are calling `countDown` and passing in `setCounter` and the current value for `counter` which on mount initially is 0.
+On initial render, we are calling `countDown` and passing in `setCounter`.
+On mount, the current value for `counter` is 0.

 ```typescript
 useEffect(() => {